tkimhofer/ecom_backend/README.md

 - Planned expansions for integration with fulfillment and other 3rd-party services

-Tech Stack & Architecture
+## Tech Stack & Architecture

-- FastAPI for a modern, fast asynchronous Python backend
+- FastAPI for asynchronous Python backend
 - SQLAlchemy for database ORM and transaction management

-- Docker for containerization and scalable deployment
+- Containerization and scalable deployment
 - OAuth2 / JWT for secure authentication and authorization

-- Operational DB (e.g., PostgreSQL) for raw order data storage and processing
+- Postgresql for raw order data storage and processing

-- Data Warehouse (e.g., Google Cloud BigQuery) for analytics and BI workflows
+- Scheduled ETL processing for data warehouse integration (e.g. BigQuery / Google Cloud Platform)

-- Designed with microservices readiness and API-first principles
+- Designed with microservices readiness / enabling components to be developed, deployed, and scaled independently
+- Utilizes OOP encapsulation to promote modularity and maintainability